ababilinski/ababilinski.github.io/Resume.md

 > - Created publishing materials for PlayStationVR.
 > - Assisted in publishing Power Solitaire VR for Oculus and Daydream
 > - Introduced team of two to Jira and optimized workflow with Bitbucket.

-**Lead Unity Developer**
-**The Halsey Group LLC** -August 2018 to October 2018

-> - Responsible for leading three other developers to create a minimal viable product.
-> - Developed VR networking demo using photon.
-> - Created tools for junior developers to simplify network integration by developing modular code systems.
-> - Implemented external API  such as Google Cloud for natural language understanding and speech to text.

 **Unity Developer**
 **Great Wave Tech** - January 2016 to October 2017